gjdanis/gjdanis.github.io/_posts/2015-10-19-dynamic-programming-memo.md

 {% endhighlight %}

-These are of course the first ten digits in the [Fibonacci sequence](https://en.wikipedia.org/wiki/Fibonacci_number) where the definition for the next number is always the sum of the two preceding numbers (the first and the second Fibonacci numbers are one).
-We can again easily implement this recursive definition with one line of Python.
+These are of course the first ten digits in the [Fibonacci sequence](https://en.wikipedia.org/wiki/Fibonacci_number) where the definition for the next number is always the sum of the two preceding numbers (as part of the definition, the first and the second Fibonacci numbers are one).
+We can again easily implement this function with one line of Python.

 {% highlight python %}
 def fibonacci(n):